python-can-define-radio/sdr-course/classroom_activities/052-Sample-Rates-3-turtle-ripples.md

 <details><summary>It would look like this <i>(click to expand)</i>:</summary>

-_(Exactly the same figure as above, but with a turtle instead of an electron.
+_(Exactly the same figure as above, but with an electron instead of a turtle.
 There's no electron emoji.)_

 </details>

 ### Sidenote: where's the antenna?

-The antenna is what provides the path for the electron to move.
-So if the electron is moving vertically, then the antenna must also be pointed vertically.
+(We will continue to use a turtle to represent an electron.
+We will show one dimension of an electromagnetic wave.)

+When an electromagnetic wave of an appropriate frequency passes through an antenna (or any metal object), it causes electrons in the antenna to move in an oscillating manner.
+Consider a single electron in the antenna.
+The antenna provides a path for the electron to move.
+Greatest movement is possible along the length-wise axis of the antenna.
+When the wave's amplitude is oscillating vertially, and the antenna is oriented vertially, then the electron will oscillate vertically, i.e., move up and down repeatedly, within the antenna.
+The electron will not move in the forward direction of the wave (to the right in this example) because the electon is contrained, being a member of the antenna.

 ```
                                                                    ----